helios51193/machine-learning-portfolio/README.md

 3. Budget for 2.

 The Bot should also be able to send top 10 restaurant to the person via email.

+## Project 7 - Neural Network using Numpy

+#### Problem statement

+In this project, you will build a complete neural network using Numpy.
+You will implement all the steps required to build a network - feedforward, loss computation, backpropagation, weight updates etc.

+#### Objective

+The project is divided in to 6 parts.

+1.Data Preparation
+2.Feedforward
+3.Loss Computation
+4.Backpropogation
+5.Parameter updates
+6.Model Training and prediction.

+We have to fill the each part with the appropriate code and formulas.